modernben/forge-docs/1.0/servers/types.md

 ### MeiliSearch Servers

-MeiliSearch servers only [MeiliSearch](https://meilisearch.com).
+MeiliSearch servers install [MeiliSearch](https://meilisearch.com) to provide a blazingly fast search service to your application.
 They are intended to be connected to another server, and communicate via a [private network](./../resources/network.md#server-network).

-A MeiliSearch server will only display and manage one Site resource.
+A MeiliSearch server will only display and manage one [Site](https://forge.laravel.com/docs/1.0/sites/the-basics.html).
 You cannot create or delete other sites on this server.
 When connecting to the MeiliSearch server from a web or application server, you should connect to it via its private IP address.

 ### Load Balancers

 Load balancers are meant to distribute incoming web traffic across your servers.
 To do so, load balancers use Nginx as a "reverse proxy" to evenly distribute the incoming traffic.
 Therefore, load balancers are only provisioned with Nginx.

+Once provisioned you may [configure your load balancer](https://forge.laravel.com/docs/1.0/servers/load-balancing.html) to meet your needs.